What is a retail Shop Lease in Queensland

 - the pub (not listed in Schedule 1) was predominantly used for the carrying on of a restaurant and cafe (which are listed in Schedule 1)

-The QSBC runs a facilitative process and progresses disputes to mediation based on the applicant’s notice of dispute they lodged.
-If the notice was lodged as a retail shop lease dispute and that is disputed by the respondent, the QSBC will organise the mediation.
-QCAT may determine later (via a determinative process: hearing evidence and arguments) whether it is a lease within its jurisdiction.
-If the dispute is not about a retail shop lease, QCAT may dismiss the dispute.
+QCAT may determine later (via a determinative process: i.e. hearing evidence and arguments) whether it is a retail shop lease and is within its jurisdiction.
+If QCAT finds the dispute is not about a retail shop lease, QCAT may dismiss the dispute.

 Does the 1,000 m² limit apply to the whole lease or just the retail space?